JaredEipp/IntroToProgrammingWorkshop/CleanCode.md

     * If it is impossible to communicate the meaning of your code without a comment, do it.
 * Avoid misinformation
     * If you update a line of code, make sure you re-read its corresponding comment (if it has one).
 If you make a change to a line of code without changing its comment, it will be *very* difficult to track down a bug introduced by your modification.
     * Don’t “pun” variable names.
 Sum_array, for instance, is a terrible variable name.
 Does it mean an array of sums?
 An array of summaries?
 What kind of sums/summaries is it holding?
 No one knows.
-If the array is holding the summaries of some temperatures, we’ll name it temperature_summaries.
+If the array is holding the summaries of some temperatures, name it temperature_summaries.
 Another pitfall here would be naming the new array temp_summaries — does temp mean temporary or temperature?
     * Don’t make assumptions about how something works.
 Do not write a comment to clarify a weird library function call unless you are certain you understand what’s happening.

 ### Comprehensive